Mate poacher (n.): a woman who purposely seeks out people in committed relationships. See: b*tch.

-Most women would probably admit that at some point in their lives, they have been attracted to someone who is already married.
+Most women would probably admit to being attracted to someone who is already married at some point in their lives.
 But, they would never think of trying to do anything to lure the man away from his wife.

-A study published in the Journal of Experimental Social Psychology found that of the single women in the study who were told their "match" was currently in a romantic relationship, 90 percent said they would pursue the man knowing he was not single.
+A study published in the Journal of Experimental Social Psychology found that of the single women in the study who learned their "match" was currently in a romantic relationship, 90 percent said they would pursue the man knowing he was not single.

-There are several perceived benefits including the excitement of an affair, the feeling of being "chosen" over someone else, being lavished with expensive gifts and the feelings of power and control because there is no commitment on the part of the "poacher."
+There are several perceived benefits including an affair excitement factor, the feeling of being "chosen" over someone else, being lavished with expensive gifts and the feelings of power and control because there is no commitment on the part of the "poacher."

 Although some of these women say they don't need a man, most desire a committed relationship.
-There are three reasons that may contribute to a woman engaging in mate poaching:
+There are three reasons that may contribute to someone choosing the status of "The Other Woman":

-1. Low self-esteem.
-Women with low self-esteem have a belief that they are not good enough to be "the wife."
-Sometimes, they have been abused or mistreated in a relationship.
+Women with low self-esteem have a belief that they are not good enough for "the wife" title.
+Sometimes, they have undergone abuse or mistreatment in a relationship.
 Therefore, their defense mechanism against being hurt again is to seek uncommitted relationships.

 There are several factors that contribute to a women becoming a sex addict, including childhood sexual abuse.
-Sex addicts may feel guilty and ashamed, but will continue Mate Poaching even after suffering bad consequences.
+Sex addicts may feel guilty and ashamed, but will continue mate poaching even after suffering bad consequences.

-3. Power and control.
-Some women will say they mate pach because they like being the "one in control" of the relationship.
+Some women will say they mate poach because they like being the "one in control" of the relationship.
 They can "leave it anytime they want" and there are no "strings attached."
 The truth is that when a person must feel like they are in control of a relationship, it is usually because they have a fear of abandonment or commitment.